 8. Control and prevention measures should be put in place throughout the workplace, this may include staggered start times and lunch breaks, sanitation stations, Covid-19 awareness posters and social distancing guidelines, isolation rooms and screens.

 9. All employees returning to the workplace need to complete a pre-return to work form at least three days in advance of return.

 10. Most importantly companies need to follow public health advice.

 It is important to note that if a workplace is deemed not to comply with the public health guidelines the HSA can order improvements and ultimately for a workplace to be closed.

 The HSA has published checklists and templates to help companies.

-As alway we have loads of FREE downloads to her you started!
+As always we have loads of FREE downloads to her you started!

 |Return to work protocol|

 The Return to Work Protocol document is designed to help employers and workers put measures in place that will prevent the spread of COVID-19 when they return to the workplace.
-This useful document will help to formulate best practice before employees return on site.
+This useful document will help to formulate best practices before employees return to the site.

 |Social Distancing Guidelines|